Bee Thousand: Recording

 Kevin Fennell similarly said, "When Bee Thousand came out we sounded much less professional than we did in 1982.
 The music was much more spontaneous."
 Pollard also said that, at the time, the band's recording style was intended to sound like Beatles bootlegs.
 Furthermore, songs were usually completed in a minimum number of takes with no rehearsal beforehand.
-In all, recording for the album was extremely brief, taking only three days, with Pollard estimating that each song took roughly half an hour.
+Recording for the album was extremely brief, taking only three days, with Pollard estimating that each song took roughly half an hour.

 Music

-The music of Bee Thousand is influenced by British Invasion rock music, as well as what Pollard calls the "four P's" of rock: pop, punk rock, progressive rock, and psychedelia.
-Only a few new songs were written for the album, among them "I Am a Scientist" and "Gold Star for Robot Boy", with the rest of the album mostly being overdubbed, rerecorded, or edited versions of the band's older, unused material.
+The music of Bee Thousand is influenced by British Invasion rock music, as well as what Pollard calls the "four P's" of rock: pop, punk rock, progressive rock, and psychedelic rock.
+Only a few new songs were written for the album, among them "I Am a Scientist" and "Gold Star for Robot Boy", with the rest of the album mostly being overdubbed, rerecorded, or edited versions of older, unused material.

-While typical rock instruments, such as guitar, bass, and drums, are dominant, a variety of instruments and sounds are used.
+While typical rock instruments, such as guitar, bass guitar, and drums, are dominant, a variety of instruments and sounds are used.
 Recorders are used in "The Goldheart Mountaintop Queen Directory", and a piano is used in the closing track "You're Not an Airplane".

 Lyrics

-Pollard's surreal lyrical style has been compared to the cut-up technique of Beat writer William S. Burroughs.
+Pollard's surreal lyrical style has been compared to the cut-up technique of Beat Generation writer William S. Burroughs.
 Many of the album's lyrics reflect childish or fantastical themes and were heavily influenced by the statements and actions of Pollard's fourth grade class, exemplified by "Gold Star for Robot Boy".
-Pollard was inspired to write "The Goldheart Mountaintop Queen Directory" after having an LSD-triggered psychedelic experience in which he perceived his own face in a mirror changing into his son's face; however, the song's lyrics are not about this event.
-According to Pollard, "I Am a Scientist" is "the first song that showed some maturity in my ability as a songwriter."
+Pollard was inspired to write "The Goldheart Mountaintop Queen Directory" after having an LSD-triggered psychedelic experience in which he perceived his own face in a mirror changing into his son's; however, the song's lyrics are not about this event.
+According to Pollard, "I Am a Scientist" was "the first song that showed some maturity in my ability as a songwriter."
 The lyrics for "Tractor Rape Chain" are taken from three other songs: "Still Worth Nothing", "Tractor Rape Chain (Clean It Up)", and "Tell Me".

 Title and cover art

 The title Bee Thousand was inspired by a group brainstorming session, during which band members smoked cannabis.
 Pollard's brother, Jim, thought of "zoo thousand", allegedly inspired by a mile marker reading "Z1000."
-This phrase coalesced with a misspelling of a movie title at a drive-in theater, with "Beethoven" spelled as "Beethouen", which Pollard liked because the misspelling sounded like the name of The Who guitarist Pete Townshend.
+This phrase coalesced with a misspelling of a movie title at a drive-in theater, with "Beethoven" spelled as "Beethouen", which Pollard liked because the misspelling sounded like the name of the Who guitarist Pete Townshend.
 Other considered titles included All That Glue and Instructions for the Rusty Time Machine, both of which were used in the lyrics of other Guided by Voices songs.

-The caped person on the front of the album is from an image in an article by National Geographic documenting the festival of Mardi Gras in Acadiana, Louisiana.
+The caped person on the front of the album is from an image in a National Geographic article documenting Mardi Gras festivities in Acadiana.